yoga instructor pay

 He was right.
 These people are multimillionaires!

-He challenged me to see that there are plenty of yoga teachers out there who have a healthy cash flow and have LOTS of money in the bank.
+He challenged me to see that there are plenty of yoga instructors out there who have a healthy cash flow and have LOTS of money in the bank.
 He told me to use those experienced teachers as examples. (duh)

 GAME-CHANGER: What we focus on dictates our reality.

 I changed the teachers I wanted to emulate to those who were making great money.
-I surrounded myself with incredible coaches, mentors, and yoga teachers who had an abundance of mindset around earning a living as a teacher and healer.
+I surrounded myself with incredible coaches, mentors, and yoga instructors who had an abundance of mindset around earning a living as a teacher and healer.
 It helped me overcome my fear.
 It changed everything for me.

 Now, I earn 15 times my corporate salary teaching yoga and am a millionaire yoga teacher myself!